-Applicants who do not meet the standards for unconditional admission may be admitted conditionally if, in the judgment of the Graduate Business Committee and the academic vice president, they have the potential to complete successfully an M.B.A. program.
+Applicants who do not meet the standards for unconditional admission may be admitted conditionally if, in the judgment of the Graduate Business Committee and the Provost and , they have the potential to complete successfully an M.B.A. program.
 Evidence of that potential may include the following: